Skip to Content

 Bad for:

 Like the claw hammer, the rip hammer is versatile but was not designed to be used for rockhounding.
-It can also struggle to break harder rocks but is a great alternative if specific rock hammers are not available.
+It can also struggle to break harder rocks but is a great alternative if specific rock hammers are unavailable.

 You can check my pick for the rip hammer here (Amazon link).